 As we’re in a thick of a restaurant boom in Singapore, there’s truly no shortage of places for a special night out.
 Bacchanalia is one of those treats.

 It’s hard to tell that this brightly lit, wood-dominant restaurant on HongKong Street bears any relation (beyond its name) to the restaurant-lounge-bar at its original Freemason House location.
 The Fat Duck’s ex-development chef, Ivan Brehm, still calls the shots, and the food still bears the same New Nordic sensibilities as it places locally sourced ingredients in stylish flourishes on the plates.

-The new restaurant-only shophouse breaks down the wall between kitchen and dining room.
+The restaurant-only shophouse breaks down the wall between kitchen and dining room.
 On entry, diners are plonked right in the centre of a busy open kitchen pass and a side service counter before they’re shown to a table deeper in the unit – or, if you’re lucky (and have booked well ahead), a chef’s table right up close to the action.
-If you’ve eaten at Bacchanalia, you’ll be happy to learn that cutting-edge techniques and intriguing dish dissertations are very much in the kitchen team’s wheelhouse, and is now served up here in five- ($115) and seven-course ($165) doses.
+If you’ve eaten at Bacchanalia, you’ll be happy to learn that cutting-edge techniques and intriguing dish dissertations are very much in the kitchen team’s wheelhouse, and is now served up here in five- ($125) and seven-course ($165) doses.
 Alternatively, come for a three-course lunch ($45).

 |Opening hours:||Mon, Tue & Sat 6-10.30pm; Wed-Fri noon-2pm, 6-10.30pm|